 What is Negligence?

 Negligence is defined as behavior that differs from how a relatively prudent person would act.
 There are varying degrees of negligence that each come with consequences.
-The term ‘negligence‘ can be used to define anything from speeding, to driving under the influence, or causing a fatal crash.
+The term ‘negligence‘ can be used to define anything from speeding to driving under the influence or causing a fatal crash.
 If a truck driver is negligent and harms another driver, the injured driver could recover damages from the accident as long as there is significant evidence to support their claim.
-Examples of negligence from truck drivers includes:
+Examples of negligence from truck drivers include:

 Many elements are involved with the process of proving fault in a truck accident.
 The best way to ensure that the details of a crash are preserved and the responsible driver is held accountable for their actions is to act quickly after an accident, consult an experienced lawyer, and file a detailed insurance claim.